seanreed1111/sql-recipes/recipes.md

 ---

-# Summarizing the Values in a Column
+# SUMmarizing the Values in a Column
 ## Problem
-## You need to summarize data in a column in some way.
+## You need to SUMmarize data in a column in some way.
 For example, you have been asked to report on the average salary paid per employee, as well as the total salary budget, number of employee, highest and lowest earners, and more.

 ## Solution
 ## You don’t need to calculate a total and count the number of employee separately to deterMINe the average salary.
 The AVG function calculates average salary for you, as shown in the next SELECT statement.